Milenge Milenge: Production

 In 2004, the cast began shooting in Delhi and Dubai, and later continued to shoot at Pathways World School.
 They were also supposed to shoot in Thailand, but Kapoor asked for a delay to attend the premiere of Dil Maange More!!!, thus avoiding the 2004 Indian Ocean tsunami that destroyed the hotel that the cast and crew had been scheduled to stay in.
 The movie was expected to hit screens on 23 December 2005, but due to financial and casting problems, it failed to do so.
 Salman Khan was signed on to do an important extended guest appearance for the film but opted out because of differences with the film's lead pair (Shahid Kapoor and Kareena Kapoor).

 After the lead pair broke up, sources indicated that they wouldn't come together to dub for the film.
-However, the director, Satish Kaushik questioned "...why should Shahid and Kareena have any problems dubbing it?"
+However, the director, Satish Kaushik questioned: "...why should Shahid and Kareena have any problems dubbing it?"
 Producer Boney Kapoor further noted that "...perhaps it was destined that the most romantic film featuring Shahid and Kareena would come after their relationship."
-In December 2007, sources indicated that the film was scheduled to release the day after Valentine's Day (15 February 2008) but it was again delayed.
-On 1 April 2008, the director announced that Shahid Kapoor had begun dubbing for the film whilst Kareena Kapoor would begin after she returned from her overseas trip.
+In December 2007, sources indicated that the film was scheduled to be released the day after Valentine's Day (15 February 2008), but it was again delayed.
+On 1 April 2008, the director announced that Shahid Kapoor had begun dubbing for the film, whilst Kareena Kapoor would begin after she returned from her overseas trip.
 In February 2009, it was reported that both the actors had finally completed dubbing for the movie.